mnot/I-D/rfc5988bis/draft.md

 --- abstract

-This specification defines a way to indicate the relationships between resources on the Web ("links") and the type of those relationships ("link relation types").
+This specification defines a model for the relationships between resources on the Web ("links") and the type of those relationships ("link relation types").

 It also defines the serialisation of such links in HTTP headers with the Link header field.